Choose another writer in this calendar:

 Benedetto Croce was born in Pescasseroli, in the Abruzzi

 region, into a moderately wealthy land-owning family.
-His parents,
+Croce's

 Pasquale and Luisa Sipari Croce, were both pious Catholics,

 and had him educated at a Catholic boarding school.
-Croce's
+There Croce

 lost his parents and his younger sister in an earthquake in

 under the ruins of a hotel.
-Hearing his father crying was a traumatic
+When he was freed, the doctors found that

 death became a theme to which he returned on several occasions.